Table of contents here.

 with a few geologists claiming that there is evidence for mountain

 building at this time in the Picuris Mountains.
-So geologists have
+Another episode of

-hedged their bets: These granites are described as A-type
+geologists have hedged their bets: These granites are described as

-granites, with the A standing for anorogenic; but it can also
+A-type granites, with the A standing for anorogenic; but it can

-stand for alkaline, without any judgment on its mode of origin.
+also stand for alkaline, without any judgment on its mode of

-The A-type granites have a distinctive chemical composition, being
+origin.
+The A-type granites have a distinctive chemical

-rich in silica and alkaline metals (sodium and potassium) and
+composition, being rich in silica and alkaline metals (sodium and

-having a high ratio of iron to magnesium and a low calcium
+potassium) and having a high ratio of iron to magnesium and a low

 The heating event 1.4 billion years ago left its mark on the